 Covering the skies

-Two radar powerhouses combine forces to make air travel safer
+Two radar makers combine forces to make air travel safer

-Two are stronger than one couldn’t be more true in the case of these radars.
+Two are stronger than one.
+Especially with these radars.

 Airports need a combination of two radars to handle air traffic.
-A primary airport surveillance radar sends out a radar pulse, then listens for echoes that will bounce off any flying aircraft, typically reporting back just the distance and bearing of the aircraft.
-A secondary surveillance radar is an interrogation system that sends a ping out to aircraft transponders to get additional information such as identification code, aircraft type and altitude.
-Without a secondary surveillance radar, aircraft are just unknown targets on the primary radar.
+A primary surveillance radar sends out a radar pulse, then listens for echoes that will bounce off any flying aircraft, typically reporting back just the distance and bearing of the aircraft.
+A secondary surveillance radar is an interrogation system that sends a ping out to aircraft transponders to get additional information such as identification code, distance, bearing and altitude.
+Without a secondary surveillance radar aircraft are unidentified.

 “HENSOLDT has invested in the next-generation primary side, while we’ve invested in the next-generation secondary side,” said Matt Gilligan, vice president of Navigation, Weather and Services at Raytheon’s Intelligence, Information and Services business.
 “So what we bring to market is the co-mounting of our two radars which are very, very complementary.”

-Raytheon air traffic management systems already help control more than 60 percent of the world’s airspace, including locations in 60 countries.
+Raytheon radar sensors and air traffic management systems help control more than 60 percent of the world’s airspace, including locations in 60 countries.
 It has installed more all-solid-state air traffic radars than all other manufacturers combined.

 HENSOLDT was part of the electronic business at the defense division of aerospace giant Airbus.
-It traces its corporate heritage to leading European defense companies.
+It traces its corporate heritage to leading European defense and radar companies.

-The team has installed a new, co-mounted radar at a Royal Netherlands Air Force Base, and it's working on the first phases of upgrading radars at three major airports in Germany – Munich, Frankfurt and Hamburg – for the Deutsche Flugsicherung, or German Air Navigation Services.
+The team has installed a new, co-mounted radar at a Royal Netherlands Air Force Base, and it's working on the first phases of upgrading radars at three major airports in Germany – Munich, Frankfurt and Hamburg – for the Deutsche Flugsicherung, or German Air Navigation Services, as the first part of its nation-wide surveillance upgrade.

-HENSOLDT’s ASR-NG® primary radar consists of a rotating, parabolic dish with three beams and a range of 120 nautical miles.
-It can detect position and range of aircraft, along with altitude.
+HENSOLDT’s ASR-NG® primary radar consists of a rotating, parabolic dish with three beams and a range of 120 nautical miles in the S-Band frequency range.
+It can detect position and distance of aircraft, along with special processing to establish an aircraft’s 3-D position.
+Additionally, the radar contains signal processing algorithms to enhance detection in challenging settings, such as wind farms and high clutter environments.

-Raytheon’s Condor MK3 monopulse, secondary surveillance radar interrogates aircraft transponders, which transmit a signal back with the aircraft's identification, altitude and an emergency status code, which is displayed on the radar screen next to the return from the primary radar.
+Raytheon’s Condor third generation MK3 monopulse, secondary surveillance radar interrogates aircraft transponders, which transmit a signal back with the aircraft's identification, altitude and an emergency status code, which is displayed on the radar screen next to the return from the primary radar.
+The MK3 uses gallium nitride for the transmitter, which reduces the number of circuit cards, improving reliability and reducing costs.
 The MK3 also has built-in ADS-B, or Automatic Dependent Surveillance-Broadcast, that determines an aircraft’s position via GPS, which then periodically broadcasts it back to the radar so the aircraft can be better tracked.

 “The MK2 came in two large racks," said Gilligan.
 "Through advancements in technology, we’ve taken that down to a single rack with virtually no maintenance required.”